jetbridge/jetkit-react/README.md

 ## Publishing Package

-1. (Authenticate to GitHub package registry)[https://help.github.com/en/articles/configuring-npm-for-use-with-github-package-registry#authenticating-to-github-package-registry].
+1. [Authenticate to GitHub package registry](https://help.github.com/en/articles/configuring-npm-for-use-with-github-package-registry#authenticating-to-github-package-registry).
 You may need to generate an auth token to use as your password if using 2FA.
 2. `npm publish`